MSU-Libraries/catalog/docs/troubleshooting.md

 is a good reference for debugging options, but we'll highlight a few specifics we've found helpful.

-* The first spot to check for errors is the Apache error logs in `/var/log/apache2/error.log` which can print critical issues such as the innability to connect to the database.
+* The first spot to check for errors is the Docker service logs which contain both Apache error and access logs (these logs can help identify critical issues such as the innability to connect to the database) as well as Vufind's application logs.
+To view service logs: `docker service logs -f [STACK_NAME]-catalog_catalog`.

+* To enable debug messages to be printed to the service logs, update the `file` setting under the `[Logging]` section in the `local/config/vufind/config.ini` file to include `debug`.
+For example: `file = /var/log/vufind/vufind.log:alert,error,notice,debug`

+!!! warning "Warning with `debug=true`"
+    You can set `debug=true` in the main `config.ini` file to have debug messages to be printed to the page instead of the service logs, but be warned that sometime too much information is printed to the page when `debug` is set to `true`, such as passwords used for ILS calls (hopefully this can be fixed to remove that from debug messages entirely).

+* To enable higher verbosity in the Apache logging, you can update the `LogLevel` in the `/etc/apache2/sites-enabled/000-default.conf` file and then run `apachectl graceful` to apply the changes.

 * To enable stack traces to be shown on the page when ever any exception is thrown, edit the `local/httpd-vufind.conf` file and uncomment the line that says: `SetEnv VUFIND_ENV development`.
 Write the changes to the file and then run `apachectl graceful` to apply the change.

-* To enable debug messages to be displayed on the page, set `debug = true` in the `local/config/vufind/config.ini` file.

-!!! warning "Warning with `deubg=true`"
-    Be warned that sometime too much information is printed to the page when `debug` is set to `true`, such as passwords used for ILS calls (hopefully this can be fixed to remove that from debug messages entirely).

 ## Traefik